Elysia Greenway

 “Forensic artists can do things like age progressions - what does Madeleine McCann look like today?
 Archaeological depictions - what did the real St Nicholas look like?
 And composite sketches for police from witness statements.
 My own research is developing methods to try to maximise the potential for recognition when we have unidentified remains, through textual changes, skin details for example, and face perception research.

 “I came to live in Liverpool specifically because of Face Lab.
 It is world renowned for what we do.
 It’s under the direction of Professor Caroline Wilkinson - who was one of the main creators, along with Richard Neave - and who helped develop the Manchester Method for facial reconstruction that we use at Face Lab.
 She regularly features on radio and TV talking about Face Lab’s work, and she’s a real inspiration to me.
-Working alongside her was a massive pull to come to Liverpool and I’ve fell in love with the city along the way.”
+Working alongside her was a massive pull to come to Liverpool and I’ve fallen in love with the city along the way.”